sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre.md

 ### Reduced latency

 - Deploying Data Plane (Worker) Gateways close to your geographically distributed API consumers helps reduce their perceived request latency.
-- Deploying Worker Gateways close to your backend services will minimise round trip time servicing API requests.
+- Deploying Worker Gateways close to your backend services will minimize round trip time servicing API requests.
 - The Worker Gateways cache keys and other configuration locally, so all operations can be geographically localised.
 - All traffic to and from one Gateway cluster will have rate limiting, authentication and authorization performed within the data center rather than “calling home” to a central control point; this reduces the  API request round trip time.